lkosch/learning-git/README.md

 ## git clone [Documentation](http://git-scm.com/docs/git-clone "Git Clone Documentation")

-Copy an existing repository, [name] is optional, will name local repository this instead.
+Copy an existing repository, [name] is optional, will name local repository this instead. `git clone` will set up a server remote named origin with a branch named master that automatically tracks the remote branch.

 ```
 git clone [url] [name]